Motor Transport Institute Connected and Autonomous Vehicles Competence Centre

 Małgorzata Pełka – Deputy Manager of CK:PAP

-Małgorzata Pełka, M.Sc.
-Eng. in Road Traffic Management and Intelligent Transport Systems.
-Currently the Head of Autonomous Vehicles’ Laboratory in Motor Transport Institute and Deputy Head of Transport Telematics Centre.
-As a national expert participating in the work of European Commission CCAM Platform, ITF and GE in LIAV, she is involved in work on regulatory and standardization areas related to Connected and Automated Driving.
+Graduate of the Faculty of Transport at the Warsaw University of Technology.
+She serves as the Head of the Autonomous Vehicles Laboratory at the Motor Transport Institute and Deputy Head of the Center for Automated and Connected Vehicles.
+As a national expert participating in the work of the European Commission’s CCAM Platform, ITF, and GoE in LIAV, she is actively engaged in regulatory and standardization activities related to Connected & Automated Driving.

-She has been involved in numerous national projects (financed by the National Centre for Research and Development – RID, GOSPOSTRATEG) and EU-funded projects (Erasmus+, Horizon 2020), mostly concerning the use of driving simulators for infrastructure research, Intelligent Transport Systems, driver research and innovative methods of driver training.
+She has taken part in numerous national projects (funded by the National Centre for Research and Development – RID, GOSPOSTRATEG) as well as international projects (funded by the EU – Erasmus+, Horizon 2020), most of which focused on the use of driving simulators in research on infrastructure, Intelligent Transport Systems, driver behavior, and innovative driver training methods, including the proper use of advanced driver assistance systems..

 Aleksandra Rodak, M.Sc.
 Eng.